-Table 1 Housing Needs Assessment of Families on the Housing Choice Voucher Waiting List EXTREMELY LOW INCOME ELDERLY/DISABLED RACIAL/ETHNIC GROUP Affordability Issues RHA opened the waiting list and accepted new applications on Monday, September 12, 2016, at 12:01 am until Monday, September 23, 2016, at 11:50 pm.
+Table 1 Housing Needs Assessr nent of Families on the Housing C hoice Voucher Waiting List EXTREMELY LOW INCOME ELDERLY/DISABLED RACIAL/ETHNIC GROUP Affordability Issues RHA opened the waiting list and accepted new applications on Monday, December 9, 2019, from 12:01 am until Sunday, December 22, 2019, at 11:59 pm.
 Income data on the waiting list is not available.
 Not as critical for the elderly as there is a substantial amount of elderly assisted housing.
 For the disabled, there are not as many choices.
 17% of the new Section 8 applicants indicated they were disabled Blacks constitute 51.1% of the total waiting list, Hispanics 19.7%, American Indian/Native Alaskan 0.84%, Asian .53%, Hawaiian/Other Pacific Islander 3.2%.
 Whites constitute 22.7% of the total waiting list.
-22.2% of the waiting list identify as being multiracial or declined to Supply of Housing Great Majorities of voucher holders are able to find housing.
+22.2% of the waiting list identify as being multiracial or declined to Supply of Housing Great The majority of voucher holders are able to find housing.
 Very few are turned back in because they couldn't find units.
-Supply seems to be adequate currently Great majorities of voucher holders are able to find housing.
+Supply seems to be adequate currently The great majority of voucher holders are able to find housing.
 Very few are turned back in because they couldn't find units.
 Supply seems to be adequate currently.
 None Determined.
 Quality of Housing Existing units are of good quality.
 Existing units are of good quality None Determined.
 Accessibility Moderate supply.
 Short supply.
 None Determined Size - 4 BR & Up Short supply in this affordability range.
 Not applicable.
 None Determined.
 Location of Housing.
 The majority of Section 8 certificate/voucher holders reside in the City of Rochester.
 Approximately 2000 families on the Section 8 program are located outside of city limits The majority of Section 8 voucher holders reside in the City of Rochester.
 Approximately 1143 elderly/disabled families on the Section 8 programs are located outside of city limits None Determined.